chaochen0303/WaveDM/README.md

 - `Soliton_Simulation.ipynb`: The jupyter notebook for the input.

 ### Getting started
-To run the jupyter notebook `Simulation.ipynb`.
+To run the jupyter notebook `Soliton_Simulation.ipynb`.

 ### Dependencies
 The code is compatible with Python3.
 More detailed dependencies can be found in `Simulation.ipynb`.